-The first Postdoctoral Fellow in applied connectivity conservation research and planning started her role in the Fall of 2020.
-Welcome UBC and BRAES Amanda!
+The first Postdoctoral Fellow in applied connectivity conservation research and planning started her role in the Fall of 2020 and stayed until December 2021.

 Here is some information about her:

 I am landscape ecologist and conservation biologist currently working at a postdoctoral fellow at the BRAES Institute.
 My research project is understanding the challenges in connectivity for conservation planning.
 I recently completed my PhD in biology at York University (supervised by Dr. Sheila Colla) where I characterized the habitat for at-risk bumble bees in North America.
 I also completed my MSc. and BSc at York University studying the effect of positive interactions on desert plants.
 On my free time, I’m an avid hiker, naturalist, and baker.
 My “quarantine hobby” has been self-teaching myself the violin.